 - Hide menu

 I am going to dive right into this frosting and discuss the ingredients and why I used them.
-To some of you, this is old news but since my heart is to teach and share (what I know), I find it important to talk about what makes a raw recipe possible and incredible. :)
+To some of you, this is old news, but since my heart is to teach and share (what I know), I find it necessary to talk about what makes a raw recipe possible and incredible. :)

-So starting with young Thai coconut flesh/meat.
+So let’s start with young Thai coconut flesh/meat.
 The recipe calls for one cup of coconut flesh which can usually take 1-2 coconuts.

 Raw agave adds a nice balance of sweetness to the frosting as a whole.
 You can use raw honey or maple syrup in its place but be aware that those other sweeteners will affect the overall flavor of the recipe so once again, taste test as you go.

-We then add vanilla to the recipe because it adds an indescribable quality, one of depth and richness.
-Often times a person doesn’t notice it in a recipe when used in small amounts but on the other hand it will be missed if skipped..
+We then add vanilla to the recipe because it adds an incredible quality, one of depth and richness.
+Often a person doesn’t notice it in a recipe when used in small amounts, but on the other hand, it will be missed if skipped.

-Moving on down the ingredient list we bump into the orange extract… because this in the recipe is a pretty good clue that my orange needed a boost in the flavor department.
+Moving on down the ingredient list we bump into the orange extract.
+I wanted the frosting to have a sweet fresh orange flavor, so I added the orange extract to enhance the natural flavor of the orange.
 Again, this will be optional depending on your oranges.

-Each and every one of these ingredients are wonderful all on their own but together… they create a luxurious frosting that is bright, light, creamy, and slightly sweet.
-I created this frosting for my Raw Blood Orange Pecan Date Cake but it can be enjoyed in so many ways.
+Each and every one of these ingredients is wonderful all on their own but together… they create a luxurious frosting that is bright, light, creamy, and slightly sweet.
+I created this frosting for my Raw Blood Orange Pecan Date Cake, but it can be enjoyed in so many ways.
 Many blessings! amie sue

 Yields 2 3/4 cup